-Omnivorous mammals are animals that feed on both plant and animal matter.
+Omnivores are animals that feed on both plant and animal matter.
 Omnivores have adapted to derive nutrients and energy from plant and animal food sources.
-They can digest proteins, carbohydrates, fats and fibre.
-Some omnivorous mammals can incorporate into their diet, fungi, algae and bacteria.
+They can digest proteins, carbohydrates, fats, and fiber.
+Some omnivorous mammals can incorporate into their diet fungi, algae, and bacteria.

 American Black Bear